Remember those old movies where basements were scary, musty, and cobweb-filled unused spaces?

-A walkout/daylight basement provides a unique look and feel to the home.
+This foundation type provides a unique look and feel to the home.
 Often “invisible” from the front facade of the home, it's almost always in full view from the rear elevation.
-A well-designed and furnished basement with large – or even floor-to-ceiling – glass windows and sliding doors in a walkout can be a show-stopping sight!
+A well-designed and furnished basement with large – or even floor-to-ceiling – glass windows and sliding glass doors in a walkout can be a show-stopping sight!

 Top: An artful mix of stone and wood siding, gable rooflines, and a covered porch anchored by white columns add to the appeal of the spectacular front facade of a one-story Craftsman style home with three bedrooms and 3.5 baths.
 The focus of the interior is a double-story Great Room with a fireplace.
 Bottom: Walk to the rear, and bask in the sight of a completed walkout basement that opens to an outdoor patio with a swimming pool.
 The walkout includes options for more bedrooms and other amenities like a media room and a family room (Plan #161-1067).

 The basement – especially a walkout – can be ideal for multi-generational living if the space is built as a separate and stand-alone apartment that functions as an in-law suite or space for adult children, especially those who work or have a budding career.
 With their own living space and private entrance in the walkout basement, these adults can come and go according to their own schedules without disturbing anyone in the main house.
 Some homeowners may consider potential income if they make the walkout a rental apartment – with its own entrance and needing no access to the main level.

 With a completed and fully furnished – and well lighted and airy – basement, homeowners add more livable square footage to their home without increasing its footprint, eliminating extra excavation and foundation expense.
 And this, in turn increases the value of the home – whether or not you put it up for sale.

 Like everything else in life and design, there are drawbacks to consider with a walkout or daylight basement.